Primary vs. Secondary Markets: Understanding the Key Difference

 What is the secondary market?

 A “Secondary market” is a financial platform where investors can buy and sell securities like bonds and shares.
-Because transactions occur between secondary investors after the primary market, the secondary market is often referred to as the aftermarket.
-In contrast to the main market, the secondary market is where trading via follow-on public offerings takes place.
-Trading occurs in the primary market for the first time through an IPO.
-Some examples of secondary markets are NASDAQ and the London Stock Exchange.
+After securities are initially issued in the primary market, they are traded among investors in the secondary market.
+Here, investors buy and sell securities with each other, and the issuing company is not involved in these transactions.
+Major stock exchanges like the NYSE and Nasdaq are examples of secondary markets.
 Because the transactions occur after the Initial Public Offer, it is also known as a follow-on public offering (IPO).

 How does the secondary market work?